louis-e/arnis/README.md

 Notes:
 - Manually generate a Minecraft world, preferably a flat world, before running the script.
 - The city, state and country name should be in the local language of the respective country.
 Otherwise the city might not be found.
+- In some cases you need a dash instead of a space in the parameters.
+I will look into this problem and try to find an uniform fix for it.
 - You can optionally use the parameter ```--debug``` in order to see the processed values as a text output during runtime.

 ### Docker image